rubocop/ruby-style-guide/README.md

     end
     ```

-* When assigning the result of conditional expression to a variable, preserve the usual alignment of it's branches.
+* When assigning the result of a conditional expression to a variable, preserve the usual alignment of its branches.

     ```Ruby
     # bad - pretty convoluted